 Some Quick Facts

-- We are based in Colorado, but keep a small office in Norfolk, VA and work in a lot of locations around the globe.
+- We are based in Colorado, but keep a small office in Washington, DC area and work in a lot of locations around the globe.

 - We work across industries, and our clients have included prominent players in insurance, technology, banking, telecommunication, the military, and others.
 This variety benefits our clients in that lessons learned in one industry can apply to another industry.
 This is called the “arbitrage of ideas,” and we are good at it.